steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

   - Download the merged result
   - Test it by opening directly in browser (it will auto-oscillate)

-- **Option 2: Ask Claude to merge**
+- **Option 2: Ask the AI to merge**
   - Upload TWO files:
     1. **Old SVG with working code** - has the JavaScript that mostly works
     2. **New SVG without code** - your updated design from Figma
   - Say: "I'm iterating - please apply the working code from file 1 to the new design in file 2"
-  - Claude will extract the working logic and map it to your new element structure
+  - the AI will extract the working logic and map it to your new element structure

 **If element names changed:**

-- Tell Claude: "I renamed 'needle' to 'pointer' in the new design"
+- Tell the AI: "I renamed 'needle' to 'pointer' in the new design"
 - Or: "Same element names as before"

 **Testing your SVG:**